 Value investing has its roots in the 1930s and is reliant on the compounding effect, where successful businesses reinvest their earnings to generate higher returns in future.

-Nick takes more of a capital growth approach with the Euroland strategy.
+Nick's strategy covers both the Euroland and Pan European areas.
+With the former, Nick takes more of a capital growth approach, while with the latter his focus is on identifying those companies able to offer a consistent or increasing dividend.
 He tends to avoid the more peripheral markets in Europe, reflecting the quality of publically available information on companies.

 Nick likes to buy businesses that can compound their earnings and compound their cash flows, with very stable margins, big barriers to entry, but where the market is inappropriately pricing the company - either through the misperception of a particular issue, or a risk of uncertainty.